 As the World celebrates the 50-year anniversary of the first moon landing, it’s interesting to look back on the technology that made it happen.
-The technology that went into Apollo 11 equipment pales by comparison when you stack it side-by-side with modern technology, but it was state-of-the-art for the day.
+The technology that went into Apollo 11 equipment pales by comparison when you stack it side-by-side with modern innovation technology, but it was state-of-the-art for the day.
 Much of that technology had a role in developing the products and equipment that came after.
 Sunglasses are just one example.

 Did you know that NASA commissioned the American Optical Company, a company established some 40 years before the Civil War, to design and manufacture unique sunglasses for the Apollo 11 astronauts?
 They did, in much the same way that military commanders turned to Bausch & Lomb to create sunglasses for fighter pilots just before the start of World War II.